mattkanwisher/driftwood.js/README.md

 * Logging should be simple, this isn't java we don't need abstract interfaces just a few simple options.
 * 4 Log levels thats it.
 * Allow exceptions or logs to be sent to a backend server.
-If an error falls in a forrest and no one heres it did it really happen?
+If an error falls in the forrest and no one heres it did it really happen?